USS Flasher (SS-249): First and second war patrols, January – May 1944

 Action-bound once more, the submarine departed Fremantle 4 April 1944 for the coast of French Indochina on her second war patrol.
-On 29 April she contacted the French aviso Tahure guarding a freighter (Song Giang Maru, 1065 grt) off the Hon Doi Islands, and sank both.
-After sinking a large cargo ship (Teisen Maru) in the Sulu Sea 9 May, Flasher set course for Fremantle, arriving 28 May for refit until 19 June.
+On 29 April, she contacted the French aviso Tahure guarding a freighter (Song Giang Maru, 1065 grt) off the Hon Doi Islands and sank both.
+After sinking a large cargo ship (Teisen Maru) in the Sulu Sea on 9 May, Flasher set course for Fremantle, arriving on 28 May for refit until 19 June.

 Third and fourth war patrols, June – October 1944

-Flasher made her third war patrol in the South China Sea, where on 28 June 1944 she contacted a heavily escorted convoy of 13 ships.
-She made a cautious approach, undeterred by the escort, and shortly after midnight 29 June, broke into the convoy to sink a freighter (Nippo Maru 6,079 tons) and badly damage a large passenger cargo ship.
-Her next victim was a freighter (Koto Maru 3,557 tons), sunk 7 July.
-Twelve days later, Flasher sighted cruiser Ōi escorted by a destroyer.
-Two attacks, each followed by a heavy depth charge retaliation from the destroyer, sufficed to sink the cruiser, a fact confirmed several hours later when a periscope observation revealed only the destroyer in sight.
-Seven days later, she sank another important target, a merchant tanker (Otoriyama Maru 5,280 tons), and the same day damaged another tanker (Tosan Maru) later sunk by one of her sisters.
-With all her torpedoes gone, Flasher put back for Fremantle, where she replenished and refitted between 7 August and 30 August.
+Flasher made her third war patrol in the South China Sea, where on 28 June 1944, she contacted a heavily escorted convoy of 13 ships.
+She made a cautious approach, undeterred by the escort, and shortly after midnight on 29 June, broke into the convoy to sink a freighter (Nippo Maru, 6,079 tons) and badly damaged a large passenger cargo ship.
+Her next victim was a freighter (Koto Maru, 3,557 tons), sunk on 7 July.
+Twelve days later, Flasher sighted the cruiser Ōi escorted by a destroyer.
+Two attacks, each followed by a heavy depth charge retaliation from the destroyer, sank the cruiser, confirmed several hours later when a periscope observation revealed only the destroyer in sight.
+Seven days later, she sank another important target, a merchant tanker (Otoriyama Maru, 5,280 tons), and the same day damaged another tanker (Tosan Maru), later sunk by one of her sister boats.
+With all her torpedoes gone, Flasher put back for Fremantle, where she replenished and refitted between 7 and 30 August.